ulmentflam/key-gen/README.md

       --save                              Save the wallet to a file or to 1Password (default true)

 Global Flags:
-  -f, --file string       The path to save the keys or read the keys from -p, --password string   Password for encryption (optional) -s, --suppress          Suppress the mnemonic and private keys from the output
+  -f, --file string       The path to save the keys or read the keys from (optional, required for decrypt) -p, --password string   Password for encryption (optional, required for encrypt/decrypt) -s, --suppress          Suppress the mnemonic and private keys from the output
 ```
 ### key-gen encrypt